Parsa-Rajabi/CMPT-276/docs/syllabus.md

 ### Missed Deliverables

-All course content must be submitted on Canvas via the [assignment tab](https://canvas.sfu.ca/courses/88205/assignments).
+All course content, including the AI Disclosure forms, must be submitted on Canvas via the [assignment tab](https://canvas.sfu.ca/courses/88205/assignments).
 Not submitting on Canvas will be considered as a missed submission and the following penalties will be applied:

+- 1st instance penalty = Formal Warning
-- 1st instance penalty = -5%
+- 2nd instance penalty = -5%
-- 2nd instance penalty = -15%
+- 3rd instance penalty = -15%
-- 3rd instance penalty (and onwards) = -25%
+- 4th instance penalty (and onwards) = -25%

 Students who do not submit on Canvas will be assigned a grade of 0 until they reach out to their TA with the correct submission, within 7 calendar days of the deadline.
 No missed canvas submission will be accepted after 7 calendar days of the deadline.
 This is not to be confused with the late submission policy, which is outlined above.